How to win a bidding war

 Much of the competition is driven by the limited supply of houses on the market.

-In November, there was just a 4-month supply of inventory, down from an already-tight 4.3-month supply the month before, according to the National Association of Realtors (NAR).
+In February, there was just a 3.8-month supply of inventory, according to the National Association of Realtors (NAR).
 A six-month supply is considered a healthy market.

-The median price for a single-family home climbed to $234,900 in November, up 6% from the year before.
-It was the 57th straight month of price increases.
+The median price for a single-family home climbed to $229,900 in February, up 7.6% from the year before.

 RATE SEARCH: Shop mortgage rates.